We Listen to Your Story. Then We Build a Case.

 - Medication errors: For example, when a patient is given the wrong dosage of a medication, or even the wrong prescription altogether.

-- Birth injuries: A doctor may cause brain damage to a newborn if a medical mistake occurs during the child’s birth, such as the misuse of a forceps during delivery.
+- Birth injuries: A doctor may cause brain damage to a newborn if a medical mistake occurs during the child’s birth, such as failing to recognize fetal distress or misuse of a vacuum or forceps.

 Multiple Verdicts and Settlements Obtained of $1 Million or More